Hasan-Mufdy/data-structures-and-algorithms/LinkedListKTH/README.md

 2. k and the length of the list are the same
 3. k is not a positive integer
 4. the linked list is of a size 1
-5. “Happy Path” where k is not at the end, but somewhere in the middle of the linked list
+5. â€œHappy Pathâ€ where k is not at the end, but somewhere in the middle of the linked list

 ### algorithm